aimee-mercury/Aimeecode-studio/README.md

-# app
+# Aimeecode studio
-its movie app that work like netflix but it will be free for african citizen
+its a website that show what aimeecode studio do